-While there are a number of factors that contribute to visitors finding your website, if it isn’t optimised for search engines - you’re already behind the 8-ball.
+While there are a number of factors that impact visitors finding your website, if it isn’t optimised for search engines - you’re already behind.

-SEO, or search engine optimisation, is a combination of strategies you can perform on your website that aim to improve the experience for both visitors and search engines.
+At Domin8 Designs, we define SEO, or search engine optimisation, as a combination of strategies you can perform on your website that aim to improve the experience for both visitors and search engines.

-SEO is a really effective tool that small businesses and not for profit organisations can tap into.
+SEO is an effective tool that small businesses and not for profit organisations can tap into.
 Some of the benefits of SEO include:

-This guide runs through 8 ways that you can optimise both your website, and its content, to improve your search engine rankings:
+This guide runs through eight ways that you can optimise both your website, and its content, to improve your search engine rankings:

-Many people jump straight into designing a website and creating the content without considering the aim of their primary user.
+Many people jump straight into designing a website and creating content without considering the aims, goals and destinations of their primary user.

-Creating a profile of your ideal customer or visitor can help identify what they might be looking for on your website; and importantly — the ways you can improve your content to meet these goals.
+Creating a profile of your ideal customer, clientor visitor can help identify what they might be looking for on your website; and importantly — the ways you can improve your content to meet these goals.

 Action: Grab a pen and paper, or open a Word document, and brainstorm who a list of all the people that you think may visit your website.
 From this list, identify 2 to 3 key users.
 Develop a profile, or a persona, for each of these users.

 Action: Once you've developed the key users, list down the goals and aims they have on your website.